LikhitaPulijala/500Portal/README.md

 ---------------
-# 500portal integration :
+# 500Portal integration :
-All the apps should be integrated with 500portal to handle the sign up and sign in process.
-In addition,500 portal takes care of inviting users, billing, invoicing, cancellations, buy/cancel several apps.
+500Portal is the main gateway for all the applications.All the apps should be integrated with 500portal to handle the sign up and sign in process.
+In addition,500 portal takes care of inviting users,adding products to the user,access for admin and users to subscribe/trial all the apps in the suite,billing for the selected apps,creating invoices for the subscriptions, able to pause/cancel any number of apps by both admin and user.

 This document talks about integrating other applications with 500Portal .